vmware/pyvmomi/docs/vim/cluster/DasVmSettings/IsolationResponse.rst

    Do not power off the virtual machine in the event of a host network isolation.

 clusterIsolationResponse
-   Use the default isolation reponse defined for the cluster that contains this virtual machine.
+   Use the default isolation response defined for the cluster that contains this virtual machine.

 powerOff
    Power off the virtual machine in the event of a host network isolation.